- 1929 Lincoln Adam comes to Maine to join Millett, Fish & Dresser [the Portland, ME office of Ernst & Ernst opened]

 - 1992 Ernst & Young in Portland purchased by its local partners, Al Noyes, Tom Newman, Marty White, Scott Belanger, Angus Mountain, Bill Christensen and Paul Letalien to form Newman, Noyes & Associates; Scott and Paul are principals of the firm to this day; Tom, Al, Marty and Bill retired and remain friends of the firm; Angus worked as a principal of BNN until his death in May 2004

-- 1995 Newman, Noyes & Associates merged with partners of KPMG Peat Marwick Portland, ME – Eleanor Baker, Peter Chandler, James Totten, Denise Taaffe, George Lambert and Joseph Lovejoy; Peter and Denise are still principals of the firm today; Jim, George, Joe, and Ellie have since retired.
+- 1995 Newman, Noyes & Associates merged with partners of KPMG Peat Marwick Portland, ME – Eleanor Baker, Peter Chandler, James Totten, Denise Taaffe, George Lambert and Joseph Lovejoy; Peter is still a principal of the firm today; Jim, George, Joe, Denise, and Ellie have since retired.

 With this merger, Baker Newman Noyes was formed.
 Since 1995, we have grown to become one of the largest professional services firms in New England